professor-forward/MusiQ/app/deliverables/README3.md

 ### FrontEnd Mock Interactivity JS

 Front-End Mock interactivity was included in the last deliverable.
 It will be a bit buggy with angular if it is provided.
-Since it requires using services to pass around data instead of simply adding event listeners.

 ### Installation